yugr/Lalambda/21/practice.md

 and we can unleash it's power to the world and start filing bugreports and PRs.

-At this point you can pursue several directions.
+From here you can pursue several directions.

-Firstly you can try applying the checker to other packages!
+Firstly you could try applying the checker to other OSS programs.
-After quick skimming from packages in
+After quick skimming the packages from
 [Debian package rating](https://popcon.debian.org/by_vote)
 I saw segfaults in
   * libfastjson